tamc/Sankey/README.txt

-JAVASCRIPT SANKEY DIAGRAMS
+# JAVASCRIPT SANKEY DIAGRAMS

 A javascript library for drawing Sankey diagrams.

+The canonical code is at:
+http://github.com/tamc/sankey

-DEPENDENCIES
+## DEPENDENCIES

-raphael.js
+1. raphael.js
-jquery.js
+2. jquery.js

-OPTIONAL
-jquery-ui.js
+3. jquery-ui.js (optional)

-USAGE
+## USAGE

 For the moment, see files in the examples folder

-HACKING
+## HACKING

 The javascript is written in CoffeeScript in the src directory.

-The canonical code is at:
-http://github.com/tamc/sankey
+To keep the javascript in sync with the coffeescript, run:

+    coffee -wo js/ -c src/sankey.coffee

+## PATCHES AND BUG REPORTS

 Please submit bug reports to:
 http://github.com/tamc/sankey/issues